samyak19098/IR2022_A1_62/README.md

 If the document ids are the same that means the tokens are present in both the files we append this document id in our answer array that we maintain.
 Then the pointers are incremented by 1.
 If the value at first pointer is smaller than the value at second pointer we increment the first pointer by 1 and add the document ID  at the pointer in our answer array and vice versa.

+Finally we add all the remaining document IDs from the pointer that has not yet reached the end of its posting list

 ##### c) NOT